PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 Quantum operators are used to build quantum functions which are evaluated by a ``QNode`` on a bound device.
-Users can define such quantum functions by creating regular Python functions and incorporating ``Operator`` instances.
+Users can define such quantum functions by creating regular Python functions and instantiating ``Operator`` instances in temporal order, one per line.

 The following is an example of this using the :func:`~.qnode` decorator and a valid pre-defined device (``dev``).